 Just as much as we love our ice creams, we love our burgers too.
 Also like ice creams, we’ve created our own variant which is the epic Kiwiburger.
 The burger itself consists of a juicy beef patty, cheese, egg, lettuce, onions, tomato and beetroot with tomato sauce (ketchup) and mustard.
 Just reading about it makes the tummy rumble!

 The Kiwiburger is a feature in many burger joints including McDonald’s across the country.
 Our personal favourite is the version (called the Kiwi Classic) at Burger Wisconsin.

 10. Kumara Fries

 You haven’t had fries until you’ve had Kumara fries.
-Kumara have a long history here as a type of sweet potato that was harvested by early Maori settlers.
+Kumara has a long history here as a type of sweet potato that was harvested by early Maori settlers.
 They have since become a staple across the country as a real Kiwi favourite.
-A great way to enjoy them are as fries with a bit of aioli on the side.
+A great way to enjoy them is as fries with a bit of aioli on the side.

 Again these are readily available but if you happen to be passing by a Burger Fuel you’ll be able to grab some there.

 Our first cake to feature on the list is the Lamington, a lovely light sponge cake, covered with flavoured icing (traditionally raspberry or chocolate coated) and sprinkled with desiccated coconut.
 The Australians think they invented this (a common theme through this blog) but everyone knows the truth: they are 100% Kiwi!

 Lamingtons can be found in local bakeries nationwide and go well with a dollop of whipped cream.